Strategies to Help High School Students Write a Strong 5 Paragraph Essay

 - The Topic: The topic forms the center of the mind map.
-Think of it like a tree.
+Think of it as a tree.
 The topic would be the roots and the branches would be the main points.
 The topic should be enclosed in a circle or box and should be in the center of the page.

 - Key point: Lines should be drawn from the center circle or box.
 A keyword that represents the point your child wants to develop should be written on the line.
-For a five paragraph essay, there should be 3 branches; one to represent each point for the body paragraphs.
+For a five-paragraph essay, there should be 3 branches; one to represent each point for the body paragraphs.

 - Subpoints: Each main branch should have sub-branches.
 These sub-branches are where your child will write the ideas that come to mind when he or she considers each key point.